akhileshshinde/Predictive-Analysis/README.md

 ## Repository Contents
 1. `Predictive_Analysis.ipynb`: Jupyter Notebook containing the main codebase.
-2. `sample_dataset.csv`: A sample dataset used for the predictive analysis.
+2. `machine_downtime.csv`: A sample dataset used for the predictive analysis.
 3. This README file: Instructions on setup, usage, and API testing.

 ## Prerequisites